What that actually means in practice

 -

-AI workflow: Audit where AI can tighten research, production, reporting, and enablement without creating noise.
+AI workflow: Audit where AI can speed up research, production, reporting, and enablement without creating noise.

-Nyman Media’s position is direct: seed and Series A companies usually benefit from senior CMO judgment before they need a full-time CMO seat.
-The fractional model works when the company wants sharper leadership, tighter prioritization, and a practical plan the team can execute.
+Our position is direct: seed and Series A companies usually benefit from experienced CMO judgment before they need a full-time CMO seat.
+The fractional model works when the company wants sharper leadership, clearer priorities, and a plan the team can actually execute.